Dino-Kupinic/dino-kupinic.dev/content/blogs/what-is-nuxt.md

 - A default layout with a header and footer
 - A minimal layout for your blog posts
-- A fullscreen layout for immersive pages
+- A fullscreen layout

-To use a layout, just add a `layout` property to your page component:
+To use a specific layout, just add a `layout` property to your page component:

 ```vue
 <script setup lang="ts">